proloyd/PMTM/README.md

 # PMTM Point Process Multitaper Method

-Description: This repository contains implementations of the multitaper PSD estimation method developed for binary spiking data.
+Description: This repository contains implementations of the multitaper PSD estimation method developed for binary spiking data described in:

 [1] Proloy Das,  Behtash Babadi,  Multitaper Spectral Analysis of Neuronal Spiking Activity Driven by Latent Stationary Processes, Signal Processing (2019), doi:https://doi.org/10.1016/j.sigpro.2019.107429.

-Copyright (c) 2017 Proloy Das All Rights Reserved
+Anyone is free to use or modify the codebase for their publication under the.
+In such cases, I will appreciate if you cite the abovementioned paper.

 Contact: proloy@umd.edu